KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 The ``KeyboardStyle`` namespace defines many styles, like ``KeyboardStyle/Button``, while other namespaces define contextual styles, like ``EmojiKeyboardStyle``.

 All styles can be modified.
-For instance, here we add a red background to a ``CalloutStyle``:
+For instance, here we add a red background to a ``KeyboardStyle/Callout`` value:

 ```swift
 var style = CalloutStyle.standard